whuang602/machine_learning/README.md

 # Summary

-- MP1: Basic Linear Classifier
+- MP1: Basic Linear Classifier for 3 Classes of Data